Here’s what to do if you witness a cardiac arrest

 CPR is crucial because it helps circulate blood to the heart arteries and to the brain.
 If the heart is not beating, as is the case with cardiac arrest, the person is not getting any blood flow to the brain.
 This can cause permanent and irreversible damage to the brain in addition to other vital organs.

-“Sign up for a CPR class and get certified,” urges Dr. Ahmad.
+“Sign up for a CPR class and get certified,” Dr. Ahmad urges.
 “It can be helpful in the workplace, at home and anywhere else.
-If you can do that you can truly help save someone’s life.
+This can truly help save someone’s life.
 All it takes is one person to make a difference.”

-Want to learn about your risk for heart disease?
+Want to learn about your own risk for heart disease?
 Take a free online quiz.

 Related Posts